pankaj2440/STEPIN_Embedded_System/1_Requirements/README.md

-# Climate-controlled car seats allow cool or heated by using switch
+# Passenger-controlled car seats allow heated by using switch

 ## Introducation